Legionaries of Christ: Abuses

 After the scandals of Maciel came to light, some priests and seminarians left the congregation.
 Several schools and centers of formation closed.

 In 2019, the organization admitted that Father Fernando Martínez Suarez had abused eight minors between 1990 and 1993.
 A month later, they admitted that members of the organization had sexually abused 175 children between 1941 and 2019.
-60 of those were abused by its founder, some of whom were his own children from several relations.
-Six of the priests have died, eight have left the priesthood, one left the Congregation, and 18 continue in their posts.
+Sixty of those were abused by its founder, some of whom were his own children from several relations.
+Six of the priests had died, eight had left the priesthood, one left the Congregation, and 18 continued in their posts but had been removed from tasks where they interacted with the public or with children.
+The 2019 report by the Legion noted that 14 of the 33 priests who abused minors had been victims themselves when they were young, thus highlighting what it called "chains of abuse", where "a victim of a Legionnaire, over time, becomes in turn an aggressor".

 The Legion of Christ also singled out former Secretariat of State Angelo Sodano for leading efforts to cover up the reports of abuse.

+In 1998, nine men lodged formal charges at the Vatican that Maciel had abused them as youths and young men while studying under him; Maciel was initially investigated by the Holy See and suspended from his ministry in 2006.
+In 2009, an apostolic visitation was ordered by Pope Benedict XVI and shortly after Cardinal Velasio De Paolis was delegated to impose "structural changes".

+In 2014, the five-year renewal process was completed with the approval of amended constitutions; five years later, Pope Francis referred to the new Constitutions approvingly.